meetoseh/backend/docs/db/course_download_links.md

   - Backend sends the purchase to revenue cat for the Oseh accounts revenue cat id, this time with the restore flag set.
 This should remove the entitlements from the guest account and add them to the users account.
+- `payment_email (text null)`: If the user specified an email during the payment process, the email they specified.
+This may differ from the email they eventually create an account with.
 - `revenue_cat_id (text null)`: If we have a purchase identifier, such as the checkout session id, and we associated that with a revenue cat account in the process of making this link, the id of the revenue cat customer that was created.
 Note that this account